 The Employment Pass (EP) is the primary Singapore work visa issued to foreign professional employees, managers, and owners or directors of Singapore companies.
 This permit is for foreign professionals in managerial, executive, or specialized jobs.
 The authorized institution that issues these passes is the Ministry of Manpower (MOM).
 However, not every EP application processed by the MOM will receive approval.
 There is no restriction on the number of EPs that can be issued to a company.

-EP is normally issued for one to two years at a time and renewable thereafter.
-An EP visa enables one to work and live in Singapore and travel in and out of the city-state freely without having to apply for Singapore entry visas or any other visa required.
+An EP is normally issued for one to two years at a time and renewable thereafter.
+An EP enables one to work and live in Singapore and travel in and out of the city-state freely without having to apply for Singapore entry visas or any other visa required.
 This increases the ease of conducting business activities, as the holder will find it easier to enter Singapore.
 EP holders also save money that would otherwise have been spent on visa fees.

 Possessing an EP allows one to apply for permanent resident status in Singapore.